Sin (mythology)

 The goddess Ningal was regarded as Sin's wife.
 Their best attested children are Inanna (Ishtar) and Utu (Shamash), though other deities, for example Ningublaga or Numushda, could be regarded as members of their family too.
 Sin was also believed to have an attendant deity (sukkal), Alammuš, and various courtiers, such as Nineigara, Ninurima and Nimintabba.
 He was also associated with other lunar gods, such as Hurrian Kušuḫ or Ugaritic Yarikh.

 The main cult center of Sin was Ur.
 He was already associated with this city in the Early Dynastic period, and was recognized as its tutelary deity and divine ruler.
 His temple located there was known under the ceremonial name Ekišnugal, and through its history it was rebuilt by multiple Mesopotamian rulers.
 Ur was also the residence of the en priestesses of Nanna, the most famous of whom was Enheduanna.
 Furthermore, from the Old Babylonian period onward he was also closely associated with Harran.
 The importance of this city as his cult center grew in the first millennium BCE, as reflected in Neo-Hittite, Neo-Assyrian and Neo-Babylonian sources.
 Sin's temple survived in later periods as well, under Achaemenid, Seleucid and Roman rule.
 Sin was also worshiped in many other cities in Mesopotamia.
 Temples dedicated to him existed for example in Tutub, which early on was considered another of his major cult centers, as well as in Urum, Babylon, Uruk, Nippur and Assur.
-The extent to which beliefs pertaining to him influenced the Sabians, a religious community who lived in Harran after the Muslim conquest of the Levant, is disputed.
+The extent to which beliefs pertaining to him influenced the Harranian Sabians, a religious community who lived in Harran after the Muslim conquest of the Levant, is disputed.